maxlaverse/mumbi-fs300/README.md

 ```

 The `_all` device is a special device.
 When those `on` or `off` signal are received ,it will  update the internal state of all the  switches (nothing surprising).

+When `echoState` is true, `mumbid` will automatically send an MQTT message saying that the state has been changed successfully, regardless if the corresponding RF signal has been received or not.

 ### systemd
 You can configure the daemon to start automatically on boot with `systemd`.